 IT assets may consist of mainframes and individual desktops, portable computers, tablets, mobile phones, different product types, and much more.
 According to one United Nations report, the world disposed of 50 million metric tons of electronics or “e-waste” in 2018.
 This quantity of asset disposition, says the UN, outweighs the total tonnage of all commercial airliners ever produced.

 Sooner or later, older IT equipment becomes obsolete and must be replaced.
 ITAD (Information Technology Asset Disposition) comes into play at this point.

 So, where should the old equipment and hardware go?
 How must companies and organizations dispose of the old to make way for the new?

-Finding an Effective IT Asset Disposition Provider
+Finding an Effective IT Asset Disposition Provider and Approach

 In the first place, your equipment must be disposed responsibly to eliminate risks from ecology-damaging components.

 Also, proper asset disposition eliminates the risk of your organization’s information remaining with the equipment.